March 29, 2018

 The basic frequency resolution in the PSD is the frequency spacing of the FFT, Δf = 1 / T, where T is the length of the time sample.
 However, it is important to understand how the effective frequency resolution is changed by the windowing function used and how the frequency resolution affects the evaluation of resonance peaks.

-In the section on Windowing, it is shown that side band leakage occurs when a window function is applied to the digitized signal.
+In the lesson on Windowing, it is shown that sideband leakage occurs when a window function is applied to the digitized signal.
 The benefit of applying a window before computing the FFT is that it reduces the remote band noise generated by non-periodic components in the signal.
 The trade-off is that the effective width of each FFT frequency band is increased.
 This is because the windowing process slightly distorts the signal and makes the frequency resolution of the FFT less precise.
-This can be seen by comparing the PSD of the periodic signal with and without windowing as used in Figures 2.12 and 2.14.
-Figure 2.15 compares these frequency peaks using 4 times the frequency resolution of the base FFT and plots the frequency axis relative to the frequency of the sine wave, fo.
+This can be seen by comparing the PSD of the periodic signal with and without windowing as used in Figures 2.19 and 2.21.
+Figure 2.22 compares these frequency peaks using 4 times the frequency resolution of the base FFT and plots the frequency axis relative to the frequency of the sine wave, fo.

 For the case without a window (sometimes called a “rectangular window”), the frequency resolution is about ± Δf /2 for this case (ignoring the remote band leakage).
 With the Hanning window applied, the frequency resolution spreads out to about ± 3 Δf /2.
 That means pure tones can only be resolved to accuracy with a range three times that of the base FFT resolution.
 Another measure of this is the equivalent noise bandwidth which measures the relative mean square amplitude in a frequency band when the signal is white noise.
 This is determined by the half-power bandwidth, which is based on the frequencies where the band level is 1/2 the peak.
 For the Hanning window, this is 1.5 Δf.